aaakashkumar/World-Bank-API-Data-Dashboard/README.md

 On a MacOS/linux system, installation is easy.
 Open a terminal, and go into the directory with the flask app files.
 Run `python worldbank.py` in the terminal.

+## Deploying to Heroku

+For deploying this app to Heroku, switch to the [heroku branch](https://github.com/aaakashkumar/World-Bank-API-Data-Dashboard/tree/heroku) and read the instructions given in the README.md file